SynteLang/SynteLang/README.md

 </Test>

 The `mousex` register supplies the relative X co-ordinate motion transmitted by the mouse.
-The second example simulates vinyl and the third controls the sample length. `out dac` is used here instead of `mix` assuming the sample is already pre-mixed.
+Not currently available on all systems. ◊ The second example simulates vinyl and the third controls the sample length. `out dac` is used here instead of `mix` assuming the sample is already pre-mixed.

 **Simple time-stretch algorithm**